-Join Richard Harrington for an in-depth discussion in this video White balance, part of Up and Running with the Canon Rebel SL1 (100D and Kiss X7).
+Join Richard Harrington for an in-depth discussion in this video White balance, part of Learning the Canon Rebel SL1 (100D and Kiss X7).

 - Not all light is the same.…Different light sources shine…with different color temperatures.…For example, fluorescent lights run very cool…while candle flames are warm.…The human eye automatically compensates for these changes,…but your camera could use some help.…The camera needs to be calibrated…based upon the different lighting conditions.…To change the white balance on your camera you could use…the second record tab, or the quick control menu.…The default value of Auto adjusts the camera…automatically to the scene, and this works…most of the time for most shooters.…